Sinsa station

 Sinsa station is a station on the Seoul Subway Line 3 and the Shinbundang Line.
-It is located in Sinsa-dong, Gangnam-gu and Seocho-gu, Seoul.
+It is located in Sinsa-dong, Gangnam-gu and Jamwon-dong, Seocho-gu, Seoul.
 It will serve as the northern terminus of the Wirye–Sinsa Line when it is opened in 2025.

 Surrounding

 There are national pension management corporations such as Gangnam branch office, Sinsa-dong resident center, Apgujeong district, Yeongdong market, Hadong park, Korea Basketball Federation, and Hannam Grand Bridge.